32.1 C

 Ah, the bane of every employee!
 How many working hours are mandatory, how many are ‘expected’ and how many hours are you able to work from a different vicinity, such as home or elsewhere?

 Working hours and flexible working are a key concern for many employees today, and most companies are aware of this.
 Read the fine print around your 40-hour work week – do you need to work weekends?
 Is this expected of you?
 Will you be paid for overtime?
 What are the policies around flexible working?
-Are these negotiable?
-If you have discussed flexibility during the interview stage, ensure what is mentioned in print is aligned to your verbal agreement.
-Set the boundaries at the beginning so there is no room for misunderstandings.

 - Advertisement -spot_img